New Teams & Coaches

 Get a team going!

-- Play in the cafeteria, commons, before and after school
+Play in the cafeteria, commons, and front lawn if you must; before and after school

-Contact a local chess conference official and ask about…
+Look for a chess conference near your school and ask about...

 Gather materials and resources to help your team learn and grow